Trevor-M-Williams/sudoku/README.md

 ## Roadmap

-- Timer
-- Undo/Redo
-- Settings
+- Count errors or don't highlight
+  - Could be 2 different modes?
 - Toggle theme?
 - Stats
+  - high scores
   - Total games played
   - Percentage of games completed
   - Best time

   ## Tweaks

-  - no focus when holding alt
+  - blur cell when holding alt
+  - click shouldnt add to history (or update game) if there is no change
+  - undo didnt replace notes
+  - board flicker on new game

 ## Tech Stack